duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 triggers startend => "hn", "hackernews", "hacker news", "news.yc", "news.ycombinator.com", "hn search", "hnsearch", "hacker news search", "hackernews search";
 ```

-This tells DuckDuckGo that if any of these strings occurs at the *start* or *end* of any user's search query, it should activate our Instant Answer and give the API a shot.
-Of
+This tells DuckDuckGo that if any of these strings occurs at the *start* or *end* of any user's search query, it should activate our Instant Answer and attempt calling the API.
+Triggers don't guarantee the API will return anything useful - just that they're worth trying.

 Aside from `startend`, there are more types of triggers - and you can even define several together.
 You can [learn more about triggers here](#).